simpligility/maven-android-sdk-deployer/README.markdown

 Author: Manfred Moser manfred@simpligility.com  at [simpligility technologies inc](http://www.simpligility.com)

+The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Android Maven Plugin directly from your local Android SDK installation.

 ATTENTION with ADK 14

 The SDK changed folder names again.
 This time for all the Google Add